seynard/pool2geno/README.md

 ```
 ### 2.2.
 Making reference population
 Allele frequencies for each of the genetic background on which we focus are necessary.
-We base the definition of the reference population on the database of the diversity panel provided by Wragg et al. 2022 (xxx).\
+We base the definition of the reference population on the database of the diversity panel provided by Wragg et al. 2022 (10.1111/1755-0998.13665).\
 Such diversity panel allows for the identification of reference individuals, 'pure' individuals representing the sub-species of interest, in our case Mellifera, Ligustica_Carnica and Caucasia
 Using Admixture, in a non supervised set up with k=3 we estimate the allele frequencies in each genetic background/sub species, we can also identify 'pure' individuals for whom the genetic ancestry for one of the three genetc background is above the set threshold 'unif_threshold'
 ```bash